8 Best Museums in Estonia That Surprised Me (And Why They’re Worth Visiting)

 Exploring the inner walls of Padise Monastery and grounds where monks lived

-For me, the whole place was quiet, slightly haunting, but also peaceful… that kind of site where history really stays in the air.
+For me, the whole place was quiet, slightly haunting, but also peaceful… that kind of site you feel history in the air.
 It was easily one of the highlights of my travels in Estonia.

 Practical detail: Padise is about 50 km from Tallinn (less than an hour by car).
 You only need about an hour to explore, but it’s perfect to combine with other stops on the way to Haapsalu or the west coast.
 Wear comfortable shoes, since some staircases are uneven, but otherwise it’s easy to visit.